History of the Isle of Man: Prehistory

 The Isle of Man effectively became an island around 8,500 years ago at around the time when rising sea levels caused by the melting glaciers cut Mesolithic Britain off from continental Europe for the last time.
 There had earlier been a land bridge between the Isle of Man and Cumbria, but the location and opening of the land bridge remain poorly understood.

 The earliest traces of people on the Isle of Man date back to the Mesolithic Period (Middle Stone Age, 8000 BC - 4000 BC).
 The first residents lived in small natural shelters, hunting, gathering and fishing for their food.
 They used small tools made of flint or bone, examples of which have been found near the coast.
 Examples of these artifacts are kept at the Manx National Heritage museum.

 The Neolithic Period marked the coming of farming, improved stone tools and pottery.
 During this period megalithic monuments began to appear around the island.
 Examples are found at Cashtal yn Ard near Maughold, King Orry's Grave in Laxey, Meayll Circle near Cregneash, and Ballaharra Stones in St John's.
 The builders of the megaliths were not the only culture during this time; there are also remains of the local Ronaldsway culture (lasting from the late Neolithic into the Bronze Age).

 In the Iron Age, large hill forts appeared on hill summits and smaller promontory forts along the coastal cliffs, while large timber-framed roundhouses were built.

 It is not known if the Romans ever made a landing on the island and if they did, little evidence has been discovered.
-There is evidence for contact with Roman Britain as an amphora was discovered at the settlement on the South Barrule; it is hypothesised this may have been trade goods or plunder.
+The sole evidence for Roman presence on the island lies in a single amphora, which was discovered at the settlement on the South Barrule; it is hypothesised this may have been used to trade or plunder goods.